gtech-mulearn/Top-100-Coders/profile/sanjeevsnair@mulearn.md

 ### About Me

 > I am a self-motivated and self-taught developer who loves to  learn and grow.I'm currently pursuing my bachelor's in technology on Electronics and Communication Engineering from the  College of Engineering Chengannur, Alappuzha.
 I believe in the concept of life-long learning and the need to upskill
 > ourselves as we grow.
-I am an aspiring software developer and am currently learning and focuses on web development and Flutter application development and ui/ux designing.
-My skillsets include python, Javascript, Html5, CSS3, Dart and Figma for UI/UX designing.I welcome opportunities to grow and learn especially internships and projects.
+I  am currently learning and focuses on web development and Flutter application development and ui/ux designing.
+My skillsets include python, , Html5, CSS, Dart .

 #### Portfolio Highlights